celery/celery/docs/userguide/calling.rst

     See http://msgpack.org/ for more information.

-To use a custom serializer you need add the content type to :setting:`accept_content`.
+To use a custom serializer you need to add the content type to :setting:`accept_content`.
 By default, only JSON is accepted, and tasks containing other content headers are rejected.